 These include the National Development Plan, the National Logistics Plan, a National Logistics Policy, and the National Transportation Plan.
-All of these documents place a particular emphasis on the development of ports and airports, as well as the infrastructure of national border crossings (infrastructure and processing management).
+All of these documents place a particular emphasis on the development of seaports and airports, as well as the infrastructure of national border crossings (infrastructure and processing management).

 According to the National Logistics Plan, the cost of implementing all identified measures is estimated to be approximately US $5.6 billion.
 The investments are to be carried out mainly by the Costa Rican Ministry of Public Works and Transport (MOPT) and the institutions that make up the transportation and infrastructure sector.
 The Ministry of Trade, however, will carry out investments to facilitate and improve the flow of commerce at Costa Rica’s border crossings.

 Mauricio Fernandez, technical secretary of the National Council of Concessions of Costa Rica, asserts that this investment in Central American logistics means “a significant commitment in terms of the nation’s overall GDP.”
 He also notes that targeted investments in the logistics sector in Costa Rica will lead to a reduction in the number of times that goods will need handling, which will result in “an improvement in commercial competitiveness.”

 Guatemala’s National Competitiveness Agenda 2020

-Guatemala’s National Competitiveness Program (Pronacom) lays out a strategic National Competitiveness Agenda that seeks to strengthen Guatemala’s production base and to improve the nation’s port infrastructure, airport infrastructure and roads.
+Guatemala’s National Competitiveness Program (Pronacom) lays out a strategic National Competitiveness Agenda that seeks to strengthen Guatemala’s productive base and to improve the nation’s seaport infrastructure, airport infrastructure, and national system of roads.